anna099/hegel/3-re-sensuous-certainty.md

 skeptics would therefore be wise to familiarise themselves with the ancient participants of the Eleusinian mysteries who, in their *consumption* of sensuous things, were assured of their ultimate impermanence.
-Likewise, even animals - for whom all sensuous things are the objects of an instinctual desire to survive - realise the impermanence of these things.
+Likewise, even animals - for whom all sensuous things are the objects of an instinctual desire to survive
+- realise the impermanence of these things.
 'Despairing of the reality of those things and in the total certainty of the nullity of those things, they without further ado simply help themselves to them and devour them.
 Just like the animals, all of nature celebrates those revealed mysteries which teach the truth about sensuous things.'[^9]

-> By my *pointing out* this piece of paper, I thus learn from experience
+> By my *pointing out* this piece of paper, I thus learn from experience what
-> what the truth of sensuous-certainty in fact is.
-I point it out as a *Here*,
+> the truth of sensuous-certainty in fact is.
+I point it out as a *Here*, which
-> which if a Here of other Heres, or which in its own self is a *simple
+> if a Here of other Heres, or which in its own self is a *simple ensemble* of
-> ensemble* of many *Heres*, which is to say, is a universal.
-In that way, I
+> many *Heres*, which is to say, is a universal.
+In that way, I receive it as it
-> receive it as it is in truth, and instead of knowing what is immediate, *I
+> is in truth, and instead of knowing what is immediate, *I perceive*.[^10]
-> perceive*.[^10]

 This is how Hegel concludes the chapter on sensuous certainty.
 The 'truth of sensuous-certainty' contains its *un*truth; the immediacy of